Changes to free domestic waste disposal

-Each residential dwelling can dispose of general waste, clean concrete and clean soil free of charge as part of an annual entitlement of either 3 tonnes or 26 visits per financial year.
+Each residential dwelling can dispose of general waste, clean concrete, and clean soil without charge, as part of an annual entitlement of either three tonnes or 26 visits per financial year.
 Disposal of these waste types will be subject to fees once this entitlement has been reached.

 These annual limits do not apply to residents without access to a kerbside bin collection service.

-Residents can bring in the following materials to participating waste facilities for recycling free of charge:
+Residents can bring in the following materials to participating waste facilities for recycling without charge:

 • green waste

-• hazardous household items that are unsafe to dispose of in bins such as gas bottles, paint, oil and batteries
+• hazardous household items that are unsafe to dispose of in bins include gas bottles, canisters, paint, oil, mobile phones and batteries

 • clean uncontaminated cardboard